l2c2technologies/koha-opac-new-arrival-scroller/README.md

-# Koha OPAC New Arrivals Scroller
+# Koha OPAC new arrivals scroller

 A self-contained auto-scrolling "New Arrivals" widget for the Koha ILS OPAC homepage.
-Displays the most recently accessioned titles with covers, bibliographic details, per-record action buttons (find more by author, find more on subject, share link), and seamless vertical auto-scroll with pause-on-hover.
+Displays the most recently accessioned titles with covers, bibliographic details, per-record action buttons (find more by author, find more on subject, share link), and seamless vertical auto-scroll with pause on hover.

 ## Features